 Most of the helping will simply be making sure the contractor(s) do a good job on the route clearing and resurfacing

 Click on the image to see the full detail

 for consideration for posting on our website.

 The former County Hospital site between Fairview and Grove Avenues

 Lots of things to do in the park

 Thank you for your past support of the Hilltop Reservation, and of the Conservancy.
-We were able to accomplish many good things in 2012, which we couldn't have done without you.
+We were able to accomplish many good things last year, which we couldn't have done without you.

 And the work continuesTo help us continue this great work, we need both your continued support and your membership dues.
 Over 90% of our funding for trail tools, native grass and wildflower seed, and other supplies comes from membership dues.
 Local residents and volunteers like yourselves provide the financial resources for us to conduct events and projects in the Hilltop, including: clean-ups, nature hikes, trail blazing, signage and wildlife habitat restoration.

 Please make your check payable to "Hilltop Conservancy" and mail it to :